bradgauvin/classification-project/README.md

 # Classification-project
 This repository contains the code for the classification project completed as part of the Codeup Data Science curriculum.
+First project

 ## Repo contents: